Rice, Lawrence Livermore scientists replace expensive platinum for efficient hydrogen production

 Several catalysts were modeled by Rice theoretical physicist Boris Yakobson and lead author Yuanyue Liu, a former graduate student in his lab, and made and tested by Rice materials scientists led by Pulickel Ajayan and Jun Lou.
 They found the new dichalcogenide catalysts matched the efficiency of platinum — the most common hydrogen evolution reaction (HER) catalyst in water-splitting cells — and can be made at a fraction of the cost.

-The study appears in Nature Energy.
+The study is a cover story in the September issue of Nature Energy.

 – See more at Rice News